Battle of Carthage (698): Background

 During the Second Invasion of the Arab conquest of North Africa, the forces sent by the Umayyad Caliph Abd al-Malik made it deep into the Roman Province of Africa and established a military base there called Kairouan.
 Due to other ongoing conflicts to the North and East of the Umayyad Caliphate, these conquering forces were redeployed elsewhere.
 In the vacuum, Byzantine and Carthaginian forces in the region were able to push the garrison forces out and back to Cyrenaica.

-Abd al-Malik's responded with appointing the general Hassan ibn al-Nu'man to an army, that historians claim to be numbered at 40,000 strong, that would reconquer the lost territory and push on through the rest of Byzantine provinces.
+Abd al-Malik responded by appointing the general Hassan ibn al-Nu'man to an army, that historians claim to be numbered at 40,000 strong, that would reconquer the lost territory and push on through the rest of Byzantine provinces.
 In his push back into Tripolitania, Hassan took to a divide and conquer strategy.
 He would deny coordination between the Carthaginians and Byzantines, who he would deal with the former first.
 The subduing of the Carthaginian of Tripolitania and Africa gave Hassan and his army access to the interior of the provinces, while the coast was still controlled by the Byzantines.
 Once Hassan recaptured Kairouan, he and his forces regrouped in the fortified town and prepared to march on Carthage.